 As a member of the Equitable & Just National Climate Forum, LCV is working with our partners in the environmental justice community to:

-Every Monday, we round up five of the best good climate news stories we're celebrating.
-This week we cover investments in the grid and environmental justice, a new climate partnership, and more.
+Every month, we round up the best good climate news stories we're celebrating.
+This month, we cover exciting progress in the clean energy transition, electric vehicle adoption, environmental justice, initiatives to improve public health, new tactics to cut climate-change-causing pollution, and wildfire preparedness and recovery.